Okay, now you're just showing off, Domon.

 - Sledgehammer's father, Jack, was a carnival performer who had this as his greatest trick.
 He did it once.
 Years later, Sledge needed to learn the trick, and managed to pull it off successfully when shot at.

 - In the pilot episode of the TV series War of the Worlds one of the Martians catches a grenade fired from an M203 launcher by Lt.
 Colonel Ironhorse.
 The Martian stares at it in puzzlement as Ironhorse (who doesn't realise he's fighting aliens) gapes in amazement, then the grenade explodes in his hand.

 - During his debut episode in Tokusou Sentai Dekaranger, DekaBreak showed off his skills by catching a couple dozen bullets fired at him by the Monster of the Week in-hand.
-Similarly, Doggie Kruger has shown to be skilled at manipulating bullets in midair with his sword as DekaMaster, first by catching then flinging a bullet shot at him at the fuse of an armed dynamite pack, saving the Distressed Damsel the bomb was attached to; then by cutting down a good thousand bullets fired at him in such a way that they formed an "X" at his feet.
+Similarly, Doggie Kruger has shown to be skilled at manipulating bullets in midair with his sword as DekaMaster, first by catching then flinging a bullet shot at him at the fuse of an armed dynamite pack, saving the Damsel in Distress the bomb was attached to; then by cutting down a good thousand bullets fired at him in such a way that they formed an "X" at his feet.

 - Power Rangers S.P.D. reused the footage of the first two tricks, but they edited the bullets into lasers.
 It didn't work too badly when DekaMaster's counterpart Shadow Ranger caught the blast on his sword and flung it at the death trap, but Omega Ranger (DekaBreak) dropping caught laser pellets at his feet came off kind of silly.

 - In one episode of The New Avengers, the Russians had developed a super-martial arts training program which would enable those who survived to deflect bullets with their hands.
 The graduate did fairly well, but it turned out he could only deflect attacks from one direction at a time.